hyperledger/indy-besu/docs/design/cl-registry.md

 #### Create a new credential definition

 * Method: `createCredentialDefinition`
-    * Description: Transaction to create a new AnonCreds Credential Definition
+    * Description: Transaction to create a new AnonCreds Credential Definition matching to the [specification](https://hyperledger.github.io/anoncreds-spec/#generating-a-credential-definition-without-revocation-support)
     * Parameters:
         * `identity` - Account address of credential definition issuer
         * `id` - KECCAK256 hash of credential definition id to be created